segmentio/segment-docs/src/engage/audiences/index.md

 - `after next`

 Only ISO timestamps can be used with these operators.
-If the timestamp is not a valid ISO timestamp (for example, a trailing 'Z' is missing), it will not be processed by Real-time compute.
-See [Real-time compute compared to batch](docs/engage/audiences/#real-time-compute-compared-to-batch)
+If the timestamp is not a valid ISO timestamp (for example, a trailing `Z` is missing), Segment won't process the audience in real-time.
+Learn more about [real-time compute compared to batch](docs/engage/audiences/#real-time-compute-compared-to-batch)

 ### Funnel Audiences